Skip to content

 occurrence_ring = 5

-Outbound channels coalesce on the same key by default: the first failure in a window is sent immediately.
-The next ones are held back until either occurrence_ring events accumulate (the Nth is sent as a “check-in”) or the window expires (one closing “summary” is sent).
-In the channel you see the first failure, periodic check-ins, and one summary — not 60 separate messages.
+Outbound channels coalesce on that same key by default.
+The first failure in a window goes out right away.
+After that, the rest are held back until one of two things happens: either occurrence_ring events pile up (and the Nth goes out as a “check-in”), or the window runs out (and a single closing “summary” goes out).
+So in the channel you get the first failure, the occasional check-in, and one summary — not 60 separate pings.

 [notify]